On the dimension distortion under fractionally smooth mappings: Background

 for all $x\in K$ and scales $0<r_1<r_2<\tilde{R}_{\text{hom}}(K)$.
 Note that local $Q$-homogeneity implies that \((X, d, \mu)\) is \textit{locally doubling} (see\cite{BaloghAGMS}), i.e., for every compact subset $K \subseteq X$, there exists a radius $R > 0$ and a constant $C \geq 1$ such that

-whenever \(B(x, r)\) is a ball centered at a point in \(K\) with \(r \leq R\).
+whenever \(B(x, r)\) is a ball centered at a point in \(K\) with \(r \leq \tilde{R}_{\text{hom}}(K)\).
 We say a metric space $(X,d)$ is \textit{locally $Q$-homogeneous} if there is a measure $\mu$ on $X$ such that $(X,d,\mu)$ is locally $Q$-homogeneous.
 One particular property due to local homogeneity that we need is the lower bound on the measure of a ball by its radius to a power.
 More specifically, for $R_{\text{hom}}(K)=\tilde{R}_{\text{hom}}(K)/3$ and a potentially larger $C_{\text{hom}}(K)$, it can be shown that for all $x\in K$ and $r\in (0,R_{\text{hom}}(K))$.

-It can be necessary at times to also have a similar upper bound on the measure.
+It can be necessary at times to also have a similar upper bound on the measure, and especially in the study of quasisymmetric mappings.
 We say that $(X,d,\mu)$ is \textit{$Q$-Ahlfors regular} for some $Q>0$ if there is a constant $C_A>0$ such that for all $x\in X$ and all $r\in(0,|X|)$ we have

 We say a metric space $(X,d)$ is \textit{$Q$-Ahlfors regular} if there is a measure $\mu$ on $X$ such that $(X,d,\mu)$ is $Q$-Ahlfors regular.
 Note that $Q$-regularity of a measure implies the $Q$-homogeneous property.